-- 1.01 The guiding principles in the selection and assignment of all personnel shall be meeting the mission and goals of the College District and emphasizing the needs of the students in the teaching-learning process.
-All employees shall be subject to assignment or reassignment by the president at any time to meet the needs of the College District. - 1.02 A job description and position classification approved by the president shall be on file in the Human Resources office before the selection process begins. - 1.03 From the date of position publication, all College District vacancies will remain open for application for the minimum length of time in accordance with personnel practices.
-In order to be considered for employment, an applicant for any College District position shall submit a dated written application to be kept on file for a minimum of two years unless the application is withdrawn by the candidate. - 1.04 The executive officer for the college division to which the position is assigned, in conjunction with the Human Resources office, is responsible for ensuring the search process is conducted legally and appropriately.
+- 3.01 The guiding principles in the selection and assignment of all personnel shall be meeting the mission and goals of the College District and emphasizing the needs of the students in the teaching-learning process.
+All employees shall be subject to assignment or reassignment at any time to meet the needs of the College District. - 3.02 An approved job description shall be on file in the Human Resources office before the selection process begins. - 3.03 From the date of position publication, all College District vacancies will remain open for application for the minimum length of time in accordance with personnel practices.
+In

+- order to be considered for employment, an applicant for any College District position shall submit an approved Angelina College application. - 3.04 The executive officer for the college branch to which the position is assigned, in conjunction with the Human Resources office, is responsible for ensuring the search process is conducted legally and appropriately.